openactive/openactive-test-suite/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, Slack, or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a [Code of Conduct](https://openactive.io/public-openactive-w3c/code-of-conduct/), please follow it in all your interactions with the project.

 ## Commits

 Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
 This makes our commit history easy to understand by humans and by automated tools.

-## Pull Request Process

-Changes should be made by starting a new branch (from `master`), writing the changes in that branch and then submitting a Pull Request to rebase that branch into `master`.

-1. Every Pull Request should solve or partially solve an existing GitHub issue.
-2. For changes to the `openactive-integration-tests` package, run the documentation generator, by running `npm run doc-gen --prefix packages/openactive-integration-tests`.
-3. Ensure that documentation reflects the new changes.
-4. Check that CI tests pass before merging a Pull Request.
-5. Ensure that your Pull Request has at least one approval before merging.

 ## Reference Implementation